mmetayer/extension-installer/README.md

 The plugin will try to configure every bundle of type "akeneo-extension" installed by composer.
-In order to do that, the extension must have a file named **manifest.json** at its root folder, wher the configuration steps are described.
+In order to do that, the extension must have a file named **manifest.json** at its root folder, where the configuration steps are described.

 Currently, it only allows two configurators:
 * ***bundles***: registers the bundle inside the Kernel